mui/mui-x/docs/data/tree-view/rich-tree-view/selection/selection.md

 Learn more about the _Controlled and uncontrolled_ pattern in the [React documentation](https://react.dev/learn/sharing-state-between-components#controlled-and-uncontrolled-components).
 :::

-## Track node selection change
+## Track item selection change

-Use the `onNodeSelectionToggle` prop if you want to react to a node selection change:
+Use the `onItemSelectionToggle` prop if you want to react to a item selection change:

-{{"demo": "TrackNodeSelectionToggle.js"}}
+{{"demo": "TrackItemSelectionToggle.js"}}